souleiman/checksum_util/README.md

     # For Windows
     ./install.bat

-    # For Linux / Mac users
+    # For Linux / Mac users (Note you are better off using the checksum provided by your OS)
     chmod +x install.sh
     ./install.sh